 A fully integrated CPQ system guarantees that constant up-to-date product, material and pricing information are used and ensures that costly configuration errors are evaded.
 The pricing tool within CPQ optimises the margins allowing for profitable quotes as well as balancing discounts requested by customers.
 This increases customer satisfaction and lowers the probability of order rejection, both of which are crucial in today's competitive, global environment.

-With a quotation software handling all the product and pricing rules, the cost of sales can be reduced up to 30-60% thanks to sales processes automation and cycle time reductions.
+With a quotation software handling all the product and pricing rules, the cost of sales can be reduced 30-60% thanks to sales processes automation and cycle time reductions.
 Minimised order reworks and additional revenue via cross-selling can also be attributed to the use of a CPQ software.

 Investing in a Configure Price Quote solution that is deeply integrated into your ERP backend provides you with the power to quote efficiently, quickly and accurately.
 Given the overall positive outlook for the manufacturing industries, now is the time to look at investing into digitalising your sales to not only align yourself with positive sentiments but keep ahead of your competitors.